 This method banks on the notion that it is almost always cheaper to purchase and ship goods in bulk, so you plan to reorder products and replenish your inventory less frequently than you usually would.
 Bulk shipping is one of the predominant inventory management techniques in the industry, which can be applied for goods with high customer demand.

 The downside to bulk shipping is that you will need to lay out extra money on warehousing the inventory, which will most likely be offset by the amount of money saved from purchasing products in huge volumes and selling them off fast.

-Now, the hard truth is, you can use any inventory management technique to control your inventory, but without a good software solution to optimise your strategy, you’re fighting an uphill battle.
+Now, the hard truth is, you can use any inventory management technique to control your inventory, but without a good in inventory management software to optimise your strategy, you’re fighting an uphill battle.

-Having a solid system in place ensures that you go into battles well prepared because it will recognize the financial impact of your inventory management techniques.
+Having a solid order management system in place ensures that you go into battles well prepared because it will recognize the financial impact of your inventory management techniques.